Zubair-techbeeshub/Training/FAST API/Readme.md

-This includes projects using FAST API
+This includes hands-on projects developed with FastAPI.